Testing and Debugging

 Watching algorithm behavior with counts

-Understanding how many data records passed through a given node can give a good overview of how the algorithm behaves and help quickly pinpoint problematic nodes.
+Understanding how many records passed through a given node can give a good overview of how the algorithm behaves and help quickly pinpoint problematic nodes.
 Click counts button to see the counts snapshot in the time range of your choice.
 Select a refresh period to watch the counts live.

-Counts reveal how many data records each node has processed, making it easy to see where records are filtered out, enriched, split, or forwarded within the scenario.
+Counts reveal how many records each node has processed, making it easy to see where records are filtered out, enriched, split, or forwarded within the scenario.

 Watch live data